A Globally Convergent Method for Computing B-stationary Points of Mathematical Programs with Equilibrium Constraints: : A globally convergent method for computing B-stationary points of

-{Our numerical experiments indicate that these factors typically result in not large numbers of LP that need to be solved when solving the MILP~\eqref{eq:lpec_milp}. } {Interestingly, in our experiments the MILP formulations for {\LPCCs} are often substantially faster than solving the \LPCC~\eqref{eq:lpec_full} with noncombinatorial regularization-based methods.} We discuss a special case that frequently arises in our numerical experiments when $x^* \in \Omega$ is an S-stationary point.
+We discuss a special case that frequently arises in our numerical experiments, namely when $x^* \in \Omega$ is S-stationary.
 In this case, the MILPs are particularly easy to solve since the relaxation is tight, i.e., $V_{\mathrm{MILP}}(x^*) = V_{\mathrm{LP}}(x^*)$.
-Thus, verifying B-stationarity reduces to solving a single LP.
+Thus, verifying B-stationarity reduces to solving a single LP in the MILP solver.
 We prove this for the reduced {\LPCC}~\eqref{eq:lpec_reduced}.
 However, if $\rho < \bar{\rho}$ (with $\bar{\rho}$ from \eqref{eq:full_vs_reduced_lpec}) and the preprocessing step for fixing integers is applied, then the feasible sets of the full MILP~\eqref{eq:lpec_milp} and reduced MILP~\eqref{eq:lpec_milp_reduced} coincide.